Telephone (203) 285-2030

 Unsubsidized Federal Stafford Loan

-Unsubsidized Stafford Loans are available to students who do not qualify for need-base loans, or who qualify for less than the annual maximum of Subsidized Stafford Loan.
+Unsubsidized Stafford Loans are available to students who do not qualify for need-based loans, or who qualify for less than the annual maximum of Subsidized Stafford Loan.
 The government does not pay the interest to the lender; the student can choose to either pay the interest while in school, or have the interest added to the loan principal to be repaid later.
-The interest rate on this type of loan is fixed, for more information on loan rates please visit https://studentaid.ed.gov/sa/types/loans/interest-rates.
+The interest rate on this type of loan is fixed.
+For more information on loan rates please visit https://studentaid.ed.gov/sa/types/loans/interest-rates.

 Loan Origination Fees

-The Department of Education charge loan origination fees, which will be deducted proportionately from each loan disbursement.
+The Department of Education charges loan origination fees, which will be deducted proportionately from each loan disbursement.
 Revenue from these fees help reduce the government’s cost of providing these loans.

 Roberta B. Willis Scholarship Program

-This scholarship program is a need and merit based award that provides awards up to $4,650 a year for full-time attendance in a 2-year program of study.
-CT residents who are a high school senior or graduate with a high school junior year class rank of 20% or better and/or SAT scores of at least 1210 or ACT score of at least 27 would qualify.
-Also, Connecticut residents who attend a CT public or non-profit private college may also qualify for up to $4,500 for full-time study in a 2-year program of study.
+This scholarship program is a need and merit-based award that provides awards up to $4,650 a year for full-time attendance in a 2-year program of study.
+Connecticut residents who are a high school senior or graduate with a high school junior year class rank of 20% or better and/or SAT scores of at least 1210 or ACT score of at least 27 would qualify.
+Also, Connecticut residents who attend a Connecticut public or non-profit private college may also qualify for up to $4,500 for full-time study in a 2-year program of study.

 Gateway Community College Grants

-These funds are allocated to the College by the State of Connecticut and are awarded based on financial need and availability of funds.
-Grants are provided up to $5,200 for students that are registered for at least six credits minimum.
+These funds are allocated to the College by the State of Connecticut and are awardeded based on financial need and availability of funds.
+Grants are provided up to $5,200 for students that are registered for a minimum of at least six credits.

 Connecticut Aid to Public College Students